alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

             plan tasks
         explore the problems
         select a main problem
+            fear of update dependencies
         list titles
-        select 3 titles
+            the main way to work with updates softwares the easyest way to update your software select 3 titles
         update the article with the new points